 Katja Rowell, MD is a family doctor and childhood feeding specialist on a mission to support parents who worry about feeding and their child’s weight or growth.
 Rowell believes that helping children grow up to feel good about food and their bodies is the best preventive medicine there is.
 Described as “academic, but warm and down to earth,” she presents workshops to parents and professionals across the country and consults with corporate clients, nutrition education and public health projects.
 Rowell also writes for online and print media, including Huffington Post Parents.
 Her books are Love Me, Feed Me and Helping Your Child With Extreme Picky Eating (May 2015).
 Rowell makes her home in the Twin Cities where she enjoys reading, camping, cooking (most of the time), and a husband who does the dishes.
 Her website is www.thefeedingdoctor.com

-Rebecca Scritchfield, MA, RD, LD, ACSM HFS is a Washington D.C.-based registered dietitian and fitness expert who specializes in realistic approaches to healthy lifestyles.
+Rebecca Scritchfield, RDN, is founder of Capitol Nutrition Group, a Washington D.C.weight neutral behavioral counseling practice.
 She inspires people to change their lives by establishing balanced eating habits, finding exercise that feels great, and learning to manage stress.
 A graduate of The Johns Hopkins University, Rebecca has reached millions through television, radio, print, and web including: The Today Show, MSNBC, Fox News, CNN, The Washington Post, O Magazine, Prevention, Women’s Health, and Runner’s World.
 Rebecca also writes for US News and Pregnancy Magazine.
 Her website is www.rebeccascritchfield.com.
+You can find her on Twitter @scritchfieldRD.

 Lizabeth Wesely-Casella is a weight stigma prevention advocate and a binge eating disorder expert.
 She works in Washington, DC as a coalition builder and a speaker addressing the impact that size discrimination has on our economy, education and labor pools as well as the profound effects on those with eating disorders.
 Lizabeth leads the Weight Stigma Stakeholders Group, a coalition of industry professionals dedicated to addressing weight stigma and discrimination in policy, government, industry and education.
 Her advocacy work has impacted program design from college campuses to the White House in an effort to prevent weight bias and stigma in programs including Let’s Move!
 Please visit her website at www.BingeBehavior.com.